-Ken Kronstadt is a senior associate in the firm's Los Angeles office.
-His practice focuses on entertainment, intellectual property, and complex business litigation.
-Mr. Kronstadt has represented a number of entertainment companies and studios on a variety of claims, including copyright, trademark, contract, and profit participation.
+Ken Kronstadt is a senior associate in the firm’s Los Angeles office.
+His practice focuses on entertainment, intellectual property, insurance recovery and class action defense.
+Mr. Kronstadt has represented a number of entertainment companies and studios on a variety of claims, including copyright, trademark, contract, and profit participation, has represented policyholders in insurance coverage and bad faith disputes against insurance companies, and has represented retailers and manufacturers in consumer class action lawsuits.

 During law school, Mr. Kronstadt was a judicial extern to the Honorable Robert L. Hess of the Los Angeles Superior Court.